How to register a death

-A death should normally be registered within 5 days unless agreed otherwise with the registrar.
-The death should be registered in the District where the death occurred.
+A death should be registered within 5 days.
+If the death is referred to the coroner there may be a delay until the coroner has completed their investigations.
+The death should be registered in the district where the death occurred.
 Details of the death may be given at another register office in England and Wales by making a declaration which will be forwarded to the district where the death took place.
 However documents may be delayed as these cannot be issued until the death has been registered.

 Please contact us to make an appointment to register a death, including a still birth or infant death.

 Who can register a death

 The following people, in order of preference, are legally required to register a death.

 - a relative

 - the occupier of the premises where the death occurred, if he/she was aware of the death

 - the person arranging the funeral (this does not mean the funeral director)

 You must bring a medical certificate of cause of death issued by the doctor who was treating the deceased.
 The funeral director will advise you what to do if the Coroner has been informed of the death.